|

 SWCPC 264

-Consists of photographs of the cowboys of the 6666 Ranch and their activities (1959).
+Consists of photographs of the cowboys of the 6666 Ranch and their activities

-Established by Samuel Burk Burnett in 1889, the 6666 Ranch covers over 300,000 acres in
+Established by Samuel Burk Burnett in 1889, the 6666 Ranch covers over 300,000

-popularly known as the "Cowboy Castle."
-The 6666 Ranch continues today as a
+mansion in 1917, popularly known as the "Cowboy Castle."
+The 6666 Ranch

-working ranch.
+continues today as a working ranch.

 Fowler, Cass Alice

-Photograph collection, 1903-1952
+Photograph Collection, 1903-1952

 27 copy prints

-SWCPC 14, E1
+SWCPC 14 E1

-Consists of photographs of farming activities and Briscoe County, Texas
+Consists of photographs of

-residents, and bulks with group photographs (1903-1915).
-It also includes photographs of
+photographs (1903-1915).
+It also includes photographs of freight wagons (1918)

-freight wagons (1918) and a drug store in Silverton (1903).
+and a drug store in Silverton (1903).
+Born in Briscoe County, Texas in 1892,

-Born in Briscoe County, Texas in 1892, Cass Fowler farmed outside of Silverton, Texas,
+Cass Fowler farmed outside of Silverton, Texas, with her husband, Clay.
+Clay

-with her husband, Clay.
-Clay also served as postmaster of Silverton.
+also served as postmaster of Silverton.

 Fredericksburg, Texas

-Photograph collection, 1980
+Photograph Collection, 1980

 1 photo, 7 copy prints